• School of Biology, Scottish Oceans Institute, St Andrews, Fife, KY16 8LB, UK

 Citizen Fins

 This citizen science project aims to further our understanding of the recent range expansion of the East-coast bottlenose dolphin population along the NE coast of England.
-Currently working to process submissions from the public and promote engagement in the East Yorkshire region.
+At present this project runs as part of Grants PhD.

 Indian Ocean humpback dolphin (Sousa plumbea) in the Tanga-Shimoni Seascape of Tanzania and Kenya